buildcom/the-sorting-hat/README.md

 1. The `release-dev.yml` workflow will run and build the action.
 NOTE: this will add a commit automatically with the compiled `dist` files.
 You'll need to pull before pushing again unless you force push.
-1. Once that workflow is complete, you can use another branch to test changes.
-You will need to modify the `run-action.yml` file (or create a new workflow file -- examples: `test-deploy-true.yml` and `test-deploy-false`) in that branch to point to the
-SODEV branch (see comments in file).
-There is a script `test/generateFiles.js` that can be used to create different types of changed files quickly.
+1. Once that workflow is complete, you need to use another branch to test changes.
+You can use the sample workflows in `.github/sample-workflows` to create a workflow for that branch.
+Also, there is a script `test/generateFiles.js` that can be used to create different types of changed files quickly.
 See the script comments for usage directions.
 1. At least one commit should use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) format so a release will be triggered when merging later.
 (The [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) utility requires that for versioning.)

+## CI/CD

+-  `release.yml`: On a push to `main`, semantic-release will run to determine if a release and tag should be generated.
+Then the ncc build will run and be pushed to the `v1` branch.
+The `v1` branch is where calling workflows should point to for the action
+-  `release-dev.yml`: On a push to any SODEV* branch, the ncc build will run and be pushed to that same branch.
+You can then point test workflows to that branch for the action
+-  `release-dry-run.yml`: You can manually run this against a branch to see if a release & tag will be triggered to make sure you have your commits named properly
+-  `label-pr.yml`: This will use this action's labeling feature to label the PRs based on size
+-  `get-pr-payload.yml`: You can enable this workflow to get a JSON file containing the pull_request payload.
+This makes it easier to look at that data using an IDE's search and collapse features
+-  `get-push-payload.yml`: Same as above but for push events

 ## Testing